 - Enter the Number of Periods: Input how many months to forecast (e.g., 24).

-- Click ‘Calculate’: The tool will instantly generate a chart and a table showing the projected account growth, including the final balance and total profit.
+- Generate the Projection: Once you click the tool’s ‘Calculate’ button, it will instantly generate a chart and a table showing your projected account growth, including the final balance and total profit.

 4. Example Forex Compound Calculations

-To see how the formula works in practice, let’s apply it to two different trading scenarios.
+To see how the simplified formula works in practice, let’s apply it to two different trading scenarios.

 4.1.
 Example 1: A $1,000 Account with a 5% Monthly Return over 12 Months